18F/methods/_methods/privacy.md

 layout: card
 title: Privacy
 permalink: /fundamentals/privacy/
-description: Designers have an obligation to respect and protect the privacy.
+description: Designers have an obligation to respect and protect privacy.
 category: Fundamentals
-what: Designers can work with many different categories of information, across a number of different contexts.
-You have an obligation to steward that information in a way that respects privacy.
+what: Designers potentially might work with many different categories of information, across a number of different contexts.
+You have an obligation to steward information in a way that respects privacy.
 why: Designers have an obligation to respect and protect privacy.
 People will not honestly participate in design processes, nor make use of products and services, they do not trust.
 timeRequired: N/A
 how: |